Height pairings for algebraic cycles on the product of a curve and a surface: Algebraic cohomology cycles

 \section{Algebraic cohomology cycles}

-Let $X$ be smooth and projective variety over an algebraic closed field $K$ of dimension $n$.
-For an integer $i$, let $\Ch^i(X)$ denote the group of Chow cycles of codimension $i$ with rational coefficients, and consider the cohomological class map:
+Let $X$ be a smooth and projective variety over an algebraically closed field $K$ of dimension $n$.
+For an integer $i$, let $\Ch^i(X)$ denote the group of Chow cycles of codimension $i$ with rational coefficients modulo rational equivalence, and consider the cohomological class map: